htenjo/learning-ds-algs/README.md

 # learning-ds-algs
-Repo to put in practice basic knowledge about Data Structures and Algorithms
+Repo to practice basic knowledge about Data Structures and Algorithms